onitake/gsl-firmware/README.md

 name, resolution or chip name.
 Test the matching ones first.

-If you have a Windows driver instead, the firmware either comes in the form of a file named GSL_TS_CFG.h or SileadTouch.fw.
+If you have a Windows driver instead, the firmware either comes in the form of a file named GSL_TS_CFG.h (or similar) or SileadTouch.fw.
 The latter is just a scrambled version of GSL_TS_CFG.h and can be easily restored by XORing every byte with 0x88.

 To convert GSL_TS_CFG.h into a binary firmware, use: